kirk24788/KPS/README.md

  * `<UNIT>.myBuffCount(<SPELL>)` - returns the number of different buffs (not counting the stacks!) on for the given <SPELL> on this unit if the spells were cast by the player
  * `<UNIT>.buffValue(<BUFF>)` - returns the amount of a given <BUFF> on this unit e.g. : player.buffAmount(spells.masteryEchoOfLight)
  * `<UNIT>.isDispellable(<DISPEL>)` - returns true if the unit is dispellable.
 DISPEL TYPE "Magic", "Poison", "Disease", "Curse". player.isDispellable("Magic")
+ * `<UNIT>.absorptionHeal` - returns true if the unit has a Healing Absorption Debuff
  * `<UNIT>.castTimeLeft` - returns the casting time left for this unit or 0 if it is not casting
  * `<UNIT>.channelTimeLeft` - returns the channeling time left for this unit or 0 if it is not channeling
  * `<UNIT>.isCasting` - returns true if the unit is casting (or channeling) a spell